mohamed95ivy/ToDo-Corellian/README.md

 ### 4) 🧠 AI Tools Used
 - ChatGPT (GPT-5) for scaffolding GraphQL schema, Relay config, CORS/WS setup, and Dockerfiles.
 - Used AI to speed up boilerplate and debugging → Focused on core logic & realtime integration.

+### 5) Approach
+🧠 My Approach to Problem-Solving

+I approached this assessment in incremental phases:

+Backend API & Data Model

+Created TaskItem entity (ID, Title, Description, Status).

+Added GraphQL schema with getAllTasks, createTask, updateTaskStatus, and real-time taskCreated/taskUpdated subscriptions.

+Used SQLite for persistence (works locally + in Docker).

+Frontend with Relay

+Configured Relay with Vite (vite-plugin-relay) for GraphQL queries/mutations/subscriptions.

+Built UI with Adobe React Spectrum: form for new tasks + task list with toggle buttons.

+Used refetch on create for reliability and subscriptions for cross-tab updates.

+Dockerization

+Separate Dockerfiles for API and frontend.

+Docker Compose orchestrates API + frontend + SQLite volume for persistence.

+Real-time Sync

+Used Hot Chocolate’s AddInMemorySubscriptions() and UseWebSockets() for subscriptions.

+Client uses Relay requestSubscription for real-time updates.

+Final Polish

+Added CORS config for local + Docker environments.

+Added README with setup, schema, and testing instructions.